PHPcomRapadura/hyperf-example/README.md

 ## Overview

-This integration allows you to interact with the RXMG API.
+This is a simple example of a project using the Hyperf framework.

 ## Getting Started